josehu07/madkv/README.md

 Students will implement their KV store server, clients, and other components under some subdirectory (e.g., `kvstore/`) in any language/framework of their choice, and add proper invocation commands to project-specific Justfiles for automation.
 We recommend students get familiar with the basics of the [`just` tool](https://github.com/casey/just).

 See the course Canvas specs for details about the KV store projects and the tasks to complete.
+Our unoptimized reference solution at the end of Project 3 stands at ~2.5k lines of async Rust, not counting unit tests.

 ## Just Recipes